 If it's a complex case and you're concerned about meeting the deadline, send a letter stating you're appealing the denial and will send further information later, Stephenson says.

 Stephenson tells of one client whose health insurance company denied a claim for surgery because her deviated septum was named as the diagnosis.
-The insurer did not cover surgeries for a deviated septum.
+The insurer didn't cover surgeries for a deviated septum.

 But she was also diagnosed with acute purulent sinusitis -- the real reason for the surgery, which was never communicated to the insurance company.